Dezzep/Dezzep/README.md

 - 👋 Hi, I’m Jacob
 - 👀 I’m interested in Web Develepment
 - 🌱 I’m currently learning through the Odin Project
-- 💞️ I’m looking to collaborate on nothing at the moment (soon to change)
+- 💞️ I’m looking to collaborate on anything I can help with!
 - 📫 How to reach me jacobhandelman@gmail.com

 <!---